Climalysis/climalysis/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions on our mailing list, IRC chat, or directly in issues.
+If you need help, you can ask questions directly in issues.
+We are working on creating a mailing list in the near future, so stay tuned!

 ## What does the Code of Conduct mean for me?